-Firm in its rejection of unsolicited takeover moves by a fellow merchant power generator, Princeton, NJ-based NRG Energy, Inc., last Monday asked Delaware's Chancery Court to dismiss a complaint filed last month by Mirant Corp., the would-be acquirer of NRG.
-Mirant sued over NRG's staunch rejection of its proposed buyout offer as being undervalued and offering a weak stock.
+Firm in its rejection of unsolicited takeover moves by a fellow merchant power generator, Princeton, NJ-based NRG Energy, Inc. late last Monday asked Delaware’s Chancery Court to dismiss a complaint filed last month by Mirant Corp, the would-be acquirer of NRG.
+Mirant sued over NRG’s staunch rejection of its proposed buyout offer as being undervalued and offering a weak stock.

-The accusations between NRG and Mirant surfaced last week as part of the lawsuit in which Mirant asked the Delaware court to order NRG not to try to block Mirant's acquisition attempt, alleging that NRG is using a "transaction ploy" to reject the offer, claiming confidential information has been used from a former NRG financial adviser (see Daily GPI, June 2).
+The accusations between NRG and Mirant surfaced last week as part of the lawsuit in which Mirant asked the Delaware court to order NRG not to try to block Mirant’s acquisition attempt, alleging that NRG is using a “transaction ploy” to reject the offer, claiming confidential information has been used from a former NRG financial adviser (see Daily GPI, June 2).

-Mirant has repeatedly said it had not received any confidential information, and NRG has called the lawsuit "a desperate attempt to compensate for the fact that Mirant's proposal significantly undervalues NRG," a claim the latter company made in a rejection letter sent to Mirant earlier in May.
+At that time, Mirant told news media it had not received any confidential information, and NRG responded that the lawsuit is “a desperate attempt to compensate for the fact that Mirant’s proposal significantly undervalues NRG,” a claim the latter company made in a rejection letter sent to Mirant earlier in May.

 The lawsuit did not name the alleged financial adviser, although NRG’s May 23 rejection letter clearly mentioned Goldman Sachs, which was involved in Mirant’s three-year Chapter 11 bankruptcy that ended last January.

 ©Copyright 2006Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.